miguelmarco/SIROCCO2/README.md

 ## General description.

-This is a library for computing homotopy continuation of a given root of one dimensional sections of bivariate complex polynomials.
+This is a library for computing homotopy continuation of a given root of one dimensional sections of bivariate complex polynomials (of degree greater than 2).
 The output is a piecewise linear aproximation of the path followed by the root, with the property that there is a tubular neighborhood, with square transversal section, that contains the actual path, and there is a three times thicker tubular neigborhood guaranted to contain no other root of the polynomial.
 This second property ensures that the piecewise linear approximation computed from all roots of a polynomial form a topologically correct deformation of the actual braid,